FAQs Glycolic Acid Peels

 How is the peel performed?

-For best results use a glycolic acid containing cream or gel for 2 weeks prior to the peel.
+After cleansing, we apply a mild glycolic solution (alpha-hydroxy acid derived from sugar cane).
 Cool air from a fan will counteract the mild burning or stinging that may occur during this several minute period.
 You will be monitored carefully during the entire process, and a neutralizing spray will be used to stop the treatment.
 A protective moisturizer is then applied.
 The entire process takes only 10 minutes.

 How many peels will I need?